spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/install-unzer/integrate-unzer.md

 {% info_block warningBox "Verification" %}

-Make sure that all labels and help tooltips in the Unzer forms has English and German translation.
+Make sure that all labels and help tooltips in the Unzer forms have English and German translations.

 {% endinfo_block %}